Meier & Frank Building: History

 In 2016, Macy's announced that it planned to close the store in spring 2017, because of declining sales.
 A clearance sale began in January, and the store closed permanently in April 2017.
+The lower five floors were rebuilt as office space.

 In March 2018, Japanese retailer Muji announced they would be taking over 15,000 square feet in the building to open their first store in the Pacific Northwest.

 Other historic buildings

 Meier and Frank also owned and operated two other buildings in the downtown area, namely, the Delivery Depot and Warehouse, both of which are now listed on the National Register of Historic Places.
 Both structures have been transformed into other uses.

 On August 18, 2010, Vestas Wind Systems, a Danish wind turbine manufacturer, announced that it will lease the historic Meier & Frank Delivery Depot in the Pearl District.
 After renovations completed in 2012, the 172000 sqft space now houses the company's U.S. headquarters.